svermeulen/vim-easyclip/README.md

 `nnoremap <leader>yf :EasyClipBeforeYank<cr>:let @*=expand('%')<cr>:EasyClipOnYanksChanged<cr>`

+Also, worth noting is the "Paste" command which takes an index and pastes the yank at that index.
+For example, executing `:Paste 0` is equivalent to `p`, `:Paste 1` is equivalent to `"1p`, etc.  For use within scripting, there is also the corresponding method `EasyClip#PasteIndex` which like the command takes an index as parameter

 ### Feedback ###

 Feel free to email all feedback/criticism/suggestions to sfvermeulen@gmail.com.
 Or, feel free to create a github issue.

 ### Changelog ###

+2.4 (2015-11-19)
+  - Added Paste and PasteBefore commands, and also the corresponding methods EasyClip#PasteIndex and EasyClip#PasteIndexBefore

 2.3 (2015-03-14)
   - Bug fixes to visual mode paste